Yamawaki Masataka: World War II and its aftermath, 1942–1951

 In December 1941, Japan went to war with the Western powers, rapidly invading and conquering the island of Borneo.
-Japan formed the Borneo Garrison Army to occupy North Borneo, which had been seized from the British.
-However, when the commander of the Borneo Garrison Army, Maeda Toshinari, was killed in a plane crash, Yamawaki was recalled from the reserves to replace him in September 1942.
+Japan formed the Borneo Defence Army to occupy North Borneo, Brunei, the Crown Colony of Labuan, and the Raj of Sarawak, which had been seized from the British.
+However, when the commander of the Borneo Defence Army, Maeda Toshinari, was killed in a plane crash, Yamawaki was recalled from the reserves to replace him in September 1942.

 Yamawaki's plane landed at Sandakan Airport on 4 October, but the fighting on Borneo was already over by the time he arrived, so his mission was to run the occupation government.
 Its headquarters was initially at Kuching, though he later moved it to Kota Kinabalu.
 His main focus was the extraction of resources, especially petroleum, to fuel the Japanese war effort, and the construction of infrastructure, particularly a series of new airports.
-He had little knowledge of Borneo and relied heavily on his chief of staff, Manaki Yoshinobu, who had held the same position under Maeda.
+He had little knowledge of Borneo and relied heavily on his chief of staff, Manaki Takanobu, who had held the same position under Maeda.

-Yamawaki's administration had mixed outcomes for the North Borneo populace.
+Yamawaki's administration had mixed outcomes for the Borneo populace.
 On the one hand, local people greatly appreciated some of his programs, such as his efforts to help talented students study in Japan.
 One of the students he aided was Pengiran Muhammad Yusuf, who would later become prime minister of Brunei and felt a debt of gratitude to Yamawaki for the rest of his life.
 Yamawaki made alliances with tribal leaders, and attracted over 1,300 local recruits in 1944 to join a militia to assist in maintaining security.